ibm-cloud-docs/Cloudant/offerings/learning-center.md

 :   The unit of storage in {{site.data.keyword.cloudant_short_notm}}.
 Documents are added, updated, and deleted in their entirety.

 HTTP API
 :   Any {{site.data.keyword.cloudant_short_notm}} operation can be achieved by using HTTP.
 HTTP is the protocol that powers the World Wide Web and {{site.data.keyword.cloudant_short_notm}} is a database that is built for the web.
 Most databases are hidden in a private network, inaccessible but to a handful of machines.
-The {{site.data.keyword.cloudant_short_notm}} service sits (mainly) on the public internet where it can be accessed by anyone with an internet connection (and permission to do so!).
+The {{site.data.keyword.cloudant_short_notm}} service sits (mainly) on the public internet where it can be accessed by anyone with an internet connection (and permission to do so).

 {{site.data.keyword.cloudant_short_notm}} wasn't written entirely by IBM.
 It is based on Apache CouchDB, an open source project run by the Apache Foundation. {{site.data.keyword.cloudant_short_notm}} employs a number of CouchDB contributors but by the rules of Apache, they cannot monopolize its development.

 Much of what you see that is in this course is as applicable to Apache CouchDB as it is to {{site.data.keyword.cloudant_short_notm}}.
 Their APIs are 99% the same - I point out where they diverge.

 {{site.data.keyword.cloudant_short_notm}} can be thought of as CouchDB run "as-a-service".
 An {{site.data.keyword.cloudant_short_notm}} service is easily deployed and is managed by IBM engineers 24-7.
-There's no software to install, no servers to manage, no configuration to understand.
+The service has no software to install, no servers to manage, no configuration to understand.
 The user doesn't need to be a CouchDB expert to use and manage it.

 You can be sure that your data layer is not locked in to a particular platform, cloud, or vendor because {{site.data.keyword.cloudant_short_notm}} is being built on truly open source foundations. {{site.data.keyword.cloudant_short_notm}} can be used in concert with CouchDB to create hybrid applications that share data through replication, as we see.